kshinoz98/Engineering_4_Notebook/README.md

 ### Reflection

-I am not a person who does code for fun or onmy own time at all, so I have a limited knowledge on a lot of the functions and customs.
-However.
+I am not a person who does code for fun or on my own time at all, so I have a limited knowledge on a lot of the functions and customs.
+For that reason, my code often looks horrible to anybody with any code experience.
+One function that I realized was very important in this assignment was the [for() loop](https://www.w3schools.com/python/python_for_loops.asp), as it can make code more adapable, and simply having the ability to loop a function a specific amount of times is so helpful.
+[Dictionaries](https://www.w3schools.com/python/python_dictionaries.asp) are also very vesatile, and I really want to use them in the future, as they are straightforward to use.

 ## Morse_Code_Translator_With_Light